GreenleafLab/chromVAR/README.md

 Unless `plot = FALSE` given as argument to function `filter_samples`, the following type of plot will be generated:
 ![proportion_in_peaks_vs_depth_plot](example_plot1.png)

-For both bulk and single cell data, peaks should be filtered based on having at least a certain number of reads.
-At minimum, each peak should have at least one peak across all the samples (it might be possible to have peaks with zero reads due to using a peak set defined by other data).
+For both bulk and single cell data, peaks should be filtered based on having at least a certain number of fragments.
+At minimum, each peak should have at least one fragment across all the samples (it might be possible to have peaks with zero reads due to using a peak set defined by other data).
+Otherwise, downstream functions won't work.

 ```{r}
 peaks_to_keep = filter_peaks(counts)